AlternativeFFFF/Alt-F4/submissions/burning-questions/burning-questions.md

 %}

-Compared to the last setup, we now get less solid fuel but the power consumption has approximately halved.
+Compared to the last setup, we now get less than double the solid fuel but the power consumption has approximately halved.
 Let's see how it reflects to the energy gain:

 `Energy gain = 146.448 - 40 - 1.5 - 5.775 - 2.3966 - 11.400 - 0.693 = 84.6834 MJ`

 `Percent gain = 84.6834 MJ / 40 MJ = 211.7085% ≈ 212%`

-Compared to no modules offering 103% gain, this setup with 212% gain is excellent, but the full-productivity setup with 233% gain is better.
-This is because the cumulative fuel gains from a third productivity module outweigh the reduced power consumption from a speed module.
+Compared to no modules offering 103% gain, this setup offers an excellent gain of 212%, but the full-productivity setup with 233% gain is better.
+This is because the cumulative fuel gains from the third productivity 3 module outweigh the reduced power consumption from the speed 3 module.

 Instead of replacing the third productivity module with a speed module, we can introduce speed beacons.
 This would allow us to both keep the maximum productivity and cut down machine power consumptions, although the beacons themselves would introduce additional power consumptions to account for.
-Since calculations involving beacons would include additional factors to consider such as machine counts and the physical layout of the fuel processing area, I prefer to leave that rabbit hole alone.
+I estimate that good boosts in energy gains are possible by having each beacon affect multiple machines.
+However, since calculations involving beacons would include additional factors to consider such as machine counts and the physical layout of the fuel processing area, I prefer to leave that rabbit hole alone.

 Meanwhile, seeing the strong effects of productivity modules, I wonder if we can use them to make rocket fuel production yield net energy gains.
 So, let's fill the assembling machine 2 with productivity 3 modules: